bfirestone/ud-popular-movies-stg02/README.md

 # Features
 The curent features for stage 1 of this app are:
 * Toggle between viewing a list of most popular or highest rated movies
-* View movie synopsis, release date, rating, popularity and genres
+* View movie overview, release date, rating, popularity and genres

 # How to Build
 This app makes use of [The Movie Database API](https://www.themoviedb.org/documentation/api) to fetch: